• Skip to main content

 And here was the Proton VPN server in Los Angeles: 90 Mbps.

-NordVPN was more than 3 times as fast as Proton VPN on this leg.
+NordVPN was over 3 times as fast as Proton VPN on this leg.

 UK (United Kingdom) internet speed test